Poornaka/Python/README.md

-# Python
+# Kivy and KivyMD

 Python programming with Kivy and KivyMD

-Doing stuff with Kivy